manfromanotherland/directory-index-ui/README.md

 # Pretty Localhost is Pretty

-I never liked the default styling of localhost (does anyone?), so I redesign it!
+I never liked the default styling of localhost (directory index), so I redesign it.

 ## Before